Subgraph Entropy: Preliminaries

 It follows from \ref{eq:entropy 1} and the Perron-Frobenius theorem that when $\entropy_G(\ell) = 1$, there are positive vectors $\bu,\bv \in \RR^{2\abs{E}}$ such that:

-Moreover, these vectors are unique up to scale.
+Moreover, this pair of vectors is unique up to scale by $\alpha, \frac{1}{\alpha}$.
 The \emph{equilibrium measure} $\mu$ is defined by taking the entry-wise products of $\bu$ and $\bv$, i.e., $\mu(e) = \bu(e)\bv(e)$.
 This determines a measure on the set of bi-infinite lines in $G$ in the usual way, c.f.~\cite[Section~6.6]{bk:Walters82}.
 We remark that, by symmetry, one has $\mu(e) = \mu(\bar{e})$.